Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Methods

 \subsection{Randomized benchmarking}

 The Clifford gate set used in the RB experiments includes only $X$ and $Y$ gates, allowing the primitive gate fidelity to be directly attributed to the fidelity of the corresponding $X$ and $Y$ gates, each representing a $\pi/2$ rotation.
 The full Clifford set decomposition is $\{ XXXX, Y, X, YX, XY, YY, XX, YXX, YYX, YXY, YYY, \\ XXX, XXY, XYY, YXYY, YYXY, XXXY, YXXX, YYXX, XYYY, YYYX, YYYXY, \\ YXXXY, YXYYY \}$ where the identity gate is replaced with four $X$ gates to prevent qubit idling.
-The Clifford gate set consists of 78 primitive gates, with each Clifford composed of an average of 3.25 primitive gates.
-In the applied sequences, the primitive gates are interleaved with 2~ns of idle time to allow the FPGA controlling the AWG to update the microwave phase.
+The Clifford gate set comprises 78 primitive gates when including the $4\times X$ identity replacement and 74 when using the $0\times X$ replacement.
+This corresponds to an average of 3.25 and 3.217 primitive gates per Clifford, respectively.
+In the applied sequences, the primitive gates are interleaved with 2~ns of idle time, corresponding to the minimum delay allowed by the FPGA for updating the MW phase.

-We chose randomized sequences with a maximal length of either $2^{15}=32,768$ or $2^{11}=2048$ Clifford gates for the Kaiser and the rectangular pulse RB experiment.
+We chose randomized sequences with a maximal Clifford gate length of either $2^{10}=1,024, 2^{13}=8,192, 2^{14}=16,384$, or $2^{15}=32,768$ for the single-qubit and the simultaneous RB experiments.
 For each gate length, we randomize 35 times and average over 350 single-shot measurements in each randomization to obtain the spin state probabilities.
 At the end of each sequence, we apply a recovery gate that ensures the entire sequence acts as either an identity operation or a $X^{2}$ flip.
 Each sequence then gives the corresponding flip probability $F_{\text{noflip}}(n)$ and $F_{\text{flip}}(n)$.
-We fit the difference $F(n)=F_{\text{flip}}(n)-F_{\text{noflip}}(n)$ with a exponential function $F(n)=Ap^{n}$ to obtain the depolarizing parameter $p$.
+We fit the difference $F(n)=F_{\text{flip}}(n)-F_{\text{noflip}}(n)$ with an exponential function $F(n)=Ap^{n}$ to obtain the depolarizing parameter $p$.
 We calculate the Clifford fidelity with $F_{C} = (1+p)/2$ and obtain the primitive gate fidelity by $F_{p} = 1 - (1-F_{C})/3.25$ \cite{lawrie_simultaneous_2023}.